coolnetworks/COOLForge/README.md

 ### The Solution

-LevelLib provides two functions to handle this:
+COOLForgeLib provides two functions to handle this:

 1. **`Repair-LevelEmoji`** — Detects known corruption patterns and repairs them to the correct Unicode characters
 2. **`Get-LevelUrlEncoded`** — Properly URL-encodes strings with UTF-8 emojis for GitHub downloads